 - Administers prescribed medications based on a physician's order.

-- Refers student to the Director for evaluation by a mental health professional after conferring with parents, if student threatens to harm self or others, shows signs of drug abuse, or appears to be emotionally unstable.
+- Refers students to the Director for evaluation by a mental health professional after conferring with parents, if student threatens to harm self or others, shows signs of drug abuse, or appears to be emotionally unstable.

-- Communicates with parents, physicians, Director, and staff advising them of emerging student health issues and related problems.
+- Communicates with parents, physicians, and staff advising them of emerging student health issues and related problems.

 - Identifies communicable diseases and isolates infected students as needed until arrangements are made for student's departure.

 - Maintains sanitary and infection control procedures in health care rooms.

 - Completes daily inspections of infirmary to identify repairs to medical equipment.